cho-uc/LeetCode/README.md

 # LeetCode

-Contains leetcode problem and solution in python3
+Contains leetcode problem and solution in python3 and C++

-Part 1
 Adapted from
 https://leetcode.com/problems/

-Part 2
-TBD